jzhua/effective-potato/README.md

 ## Data pipeline stats

 These were run on a 2024 macbook air.
-Note that none of these scripts are parallelized right now.
+Note that all of the scripts are (deliberately) doing serial processing.

 - Generate 100M row csv: ~20 mins
-- Clean up csv, create cleaned parquet: ??? mins
+- Clean up csv, create parquet output: ~8 mins
-- Create aggregations: ??? mins
+- Create aggregations: ~9 mins